 A preliminary City Planning Report outlining the details of the proposal, applicable policies, and issues to be addressed was considered by North York Community Council on March 1, 2021.
 The Report stated that City Planning Staff believe the site is appropriate for a mid-rise building, whereas the Developer has proposed a tall building.
-To express our significant concerns with the proposed development LPRO signed a joint letter along with Bedford Park Residents’ Organization, Bedford-Wanless Ratepayers’ Association, South Armour Heights Residents’ Association, Teddington Park Residents’ Association, Uptown Yonge Neighbourhood Alliance, York Mills Heights Residents’ Association and The York Mills Valley Association.
-Residents groups along Yonge Street are united in their opposition to the development as currently proposed and will continue to work together to advocate for significant changes to the proposal.
+LPRO signed a joint letter along with Bedford Park Residents’ Organization, Bedford-Wanless Ratepayers’ Association, South Armour Heights Residents’ Association, Teddington Park Residents’ Association, Uptown Yonge Neighbourhood Alliance, York Mills Heights Residents’ Association and The York Mills Valley Association.

 A virtual community consultation attended by over 400 people took place on May 3, 2021.
 City Planning provided an overview of applicable policies, followed by presentations from the project architect and the Developer’s planning consultant.
-Many residents raised concerns about the proposal, including building height, neighbourhood transition, lack of conformity with planning policies, construction impacts and the consequences of increased traffic given the proposed building’s proximity to Blessed Sacrament School and the north entrance of Lawrence Station.
-The Developer refused to make any meaningful changes to the proposal.
+Many residents raised concerns about the proposal, however the Developer refused to make any meaningful changes.

-City Planning Staff released its Final Report at the end of September 2021 recommending that the City’s Legal and Planning Staff oppose the proposal at the Ontario Land Tribunal (OLT, formerly known as LPAT).
-Both LPRO and the Bedford Park Residents’ Organization have been granted Party Status, allowing us to fully participate in the Appeal.
+City Planning Staff released its Final Report at the end of September 2021 recommending that the City’s Legal and Planning Staff oppose the proposal at the Ontario Land Tribunal.
+Both LPRO and the Bedford Park Residents’ Organization were granted Party Status, allowing us to fully participate in the process.